ExpositionEngineering/exposition-engineering-syllabus/README.md

 Discord.
 This also includes the assessment of any supporting assignments focused on creating, for instance, the visual and audio identity of the course's podcast.
-This also includes a certification that a learner demonstrated competency of the use of the software, like VS Code and GitHub, that supports the operation of the podcasting studio.
-Finally, this includes a certification that a student attended a training session for learning how to use a podcasting student and demonstrated a careful competency with the use of the recording hardware and software.
+This also includes a certification that a learner demonstrated competency during the use of the software, like VS Code and GitHub, that supports the operation of a podcasting studio.
+Finally, this includes a certification that a student demonstrated a careful competency with the use of the recording hardware and software.
-- **Show Proposals**: This includes the assessment of three show proposals that offer information about the theme of and guest for an episode of a podcast.
+- **Show Proposals**: This includes the assessment of two show proposals that offer information about the theme of and guest for an episode of a podcast.
 Each show proposal must appear as a file in a GitHub repository that originated from GitHub Classroom and contains a commit history demonstrating consistent work towards the completion of the writing assignment.
-- **Show Outlines**: This includes the assessment of three show outlines that feature written content for an introduction to both the podcast and the guest, a detailed series of questions for the question, and a conclusion to the podcast episode.
+- **Show Outlines**: This includes the assessment of two show outlines that feature written content for an introduction to both the podcast and the guest, a detailed series of questions for the question, and a conclusion to the podcast episode.
 Each show outline must appear as a file in a GitHub repository that originated from GitHub Classroom and contains a commit history demonstrating consistent work towards the completion of the writing assignment.
-- **Engineered Expositions**: This includes the assessment of three show outlines that
+- **Engineered Expositions**: This includes the assessment of writing assignments in which the learner engages a thorough and nuanced conversation with other writers in the field of exposition engineering.
+These assignments invite learner to develop a thesis, using primary sources and their experiences with software and hardware tools, about how technology influences written communication.
+These assignments may require a learned to use artificial intelligence (AI) writing assistants to interrogate as a part of a critical interrogation of how software changes written communication.
-- **Peer Reviews**: This includes the assessment of peer reviews that a student submits to the pull request (PR) in the GitHub repository of their peer review partner.
+- **Peer Reviews**: The course instructor will assign students to work with multiple peer review partners throughout the semester.
+This category includes the assessment of peer reviews that a student submits to the pull request (PR) in the GitHub repository of their peer review partner.
 Each student is responsible for adding to a separate GitHub repository a list of the PRs that they submitted to the GitHub repository of their peer review partner so as to facilitate the assessment of the completed peer reviews.
 - **Recorded Episodes**: Along with the certification that a learner completed the required training for use of the podcasting studio, this includes the single-take recording, editing, and engineering of two podcast episodes, the